pingchenchan/KubeML/README.md

    - Trained models and intermediate results are pushed back to **Kafka** for real-time feedback.

 8. **Real-Time Feedback via Kafka**
-   - Training progress and logs are continuously pushed to Kafka and made available for **frontend** consumption via Server-Sent Events (SSE).
+   - Training progress and logs are continuously sent from the **Worker Node** to Kafka, where they are made available for consumption by the **Master Node**.

 9. **Polling Results from Kafka**
-   - The **Frontend** polls the Kafka topics to receive real-time logs and final results of the training process.
+   - The **Master Node** polls Kafka topics to receive real-time logs and the final results of the training process, then streams them via Server-Sent Events (SSE) to the **frontend**.

-10. **Return Training Results**
+10. **Displays Training Results**
     - Once the training is complete, the **Frontend** displays the results to the user, providing feedback on the model's performance.

 11. **Monitoring and Visualization**